thecheeseman/zombies_v5_r13/README.md

 ### Requirements

+- Any distro of Linux (I prefer CentOS 7 or Debian 8)
-- Call of Duty version 1.1
-- zomxtended (custom version of CoDExtended)
+- a Call of Duty 1.1 server running [zomextended](https://github.com/thecheeseman/zomextended) (custom version of CoDExtended)
-- Any flavour of Linux you like
+- a MySQL server
+- Hope

 ### Some notes